ouchitaikoproject/OuchiTaikoProject/README.md

 1. Solder the anode end (the side *without* the stripe) of a 1N4148 diode to pin A0/P26
 2. Solder the opposite, *striped* end (cathode) of the diode to the common ground rail as close to the pin as possible
 3. Solder one end of a 100nF capacitor to pin A0/P26 (no polarity here, either end is fine)
-4. Solder the other end of the 100nF capacitor to the common ground rail as close to the pin as possible
+4. Solder the other end of a 100nF capacitor to the common ground rail as close to the pin as possible
 5. Connect a yellow signal wire from pin A0/P26 to the *TIP* terminal of TRS Jack 1 (Left Ka)
 6. Connect a black GND wire between the common ground rail and the SLEEVE terminal of TRS Jack 1